One of the most educational and informative projects I've ever had the fortune to be involved in.

-The first LC101 class was held for 8 weeks in April and May, 2010.
-Of the 26 citizens that began the class, 24 were able to complete the series.
-The attendees in this inaugural class were from 11 different Larimer County communities, were evenly split between men and women, and ranged in age from 30s to 80s.
+The first LC101 class was held for 8 weeks in the spring of 2010.
+With 26 citizen participants, this inaugural class represented 11 different Larimer County communities.
+The 2015 class had 40 participants.
 Larimer County will continue to look for a broad cross-section of citizens to participate.

 Topics include: Larimer County History; the Virtual Courthouse; how elections work; how land use decisions are made; navigating the criminal justice system; building and maintaining roads and bridges; you decide which engineering projects to fund!; understanding Human Services and hard decisions that need to be made; public health and inspecting restaurants; jobs and the Workforce Center; all about property taxes; the County Budget; where Extension fits in, and more.